-Success Criteria (student to complete): Teacher Recognition (mathematics): ○I have completed the number of the day activities.
-C )I have completed my timetables.
+Success Criteria (student to complete): Teacher Recognition (mathematics): I have completed the number of the day activities.
+D I have completed my timetables.

-)I have completed my Problem A Day.
+I have completed my Problem A Day.

-)I have completed the time activity.
+I have completed the time activity.

-⊃l have checked my work.
+OI have checked my work.

-Read for 15 minutes.
-What did you Read?
+Drop Everything And Read (Read for 15 minutes.
+What did you

 Science -

-Learning Intention: To engage students thinking about how objects can change shape when heat is added or removed.
+Learning Intention: To engage students the removed. ninking about how obj objects can change shape when heat is added or

 Look at these two pictures

-Do you think the candle in picture B always look like this?
+A B Do you think the candle in picture B always look like this?
 What happened to the candle in picture B?

 In what ways are the candles similar?

 In what ways are they different?

-What do you think the word 'melt' means?
+What do you think the word 'melt' means ?
 What do you think the word 'freeze' means?

-Look these words up in a dictionary or online and write down their meaning.
+Look these words up in a dictionary or on Melt: lline and write down t vn their meaning.

-Melt:

 Freeze:

+an you think of some things that melt or freeze?

-Draw and label 3 or 4 things here.
+raw and label 3 or 4 things here.

-What is happening when things melt?
+/hat is happening when things melt?

-What is happening when things freeze?
+/hat is happening when things freeze?

-Title Page activity: Creating a title page "Melting Moments" for your Science book.
+tle Page activity: Creating a title page "Melting Moments" for your Science book.

-Use a blank piece of A4 paper
+se a blank piece of A4 paper

-Your title page needs the unit name "Melting Moments" at the top.
-You could do it in bubble writing if you want.
-It also needs a picture of something that is melting.
-You can create your own or
+our title page needs the unit name "Melting Moments" at the top.
+You could do it in bubble writing if you want so needs a picture of something that is melting.
+You can create your own or .
+It

-You can use this link https://youtu.be/L6ZSrmXJ7ns or just google how to draw an ice cream to find some guided drawing instructions to draw an ice cream.
-(Remember to keep it somewhere safe so you can bring it in to paste into your science journal when school goes back.
-Maybe you could blutac it up in your bedroom temporarily so it doesn't get lost.)
-Take care to do quality work, using coloured pencils and textas.
+ou can use this link https://youtu.be/L6ZSrmXJ7ns or just google how to draw an ice cream to find some guided rawing instructions to draw an ice cream.
+(Remember to keep it somewhere safe so you can bring it in to paste our science journal when school goes back.
+Maybe you could blutac it up in your bedroom temporarily so it does to lost.)
+Take care to do quality work, using coloured pencils and textas. into

-Have a chat with mum and dad about things at home that have changed states.
-Gone from solid to liquid (runny).
+ave a chat with mum and dad about things at home that have changed states.
+Gone from solid to liquid (runny)).

+E -

+ust Dance - Complete 4 Just Dance activities from YouTube.

+1

+2

+3